publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch75/schIII/m__us_usc_t22_s6744.md

     (d) __Criminal penalty for wrongful disclosure__

-        Any officer or employee of the United States, and any former officer or employee of the United States, who by reason of such employment or official position has obtained possession of, or has access to, information the disclosure or other provision of which is prohibited by subsection (a) of this section, and who, knowing that disclosure or provision of such information is prohibited by such subsection, willfully discloses or otherwise provides the information in any manner to any person (including any person located outside the territory of the United States) not authorized to receive it, shall be fined under title 18 or imprisoned for not more than five years, or both.
+        Any officer or employee of the United States, and any former officer or employee of the United States, who by reason of such employment or official position has obtained possession of, or has access to, information the disclosure or other provision of which is prohibited by subsection (a), and who, knowing that disclosure or provision of such information is prohibited by such subsection, willfully discloses or otherwise provides the information in any manner to any person (including any person located outside the territory of the United States) not authorized to receive it, shall be fined under title 18 or imprisoned for not more than five years, or both.

     (e) __Criminal forfeiture__

-        The property of any person who violates subsection (d) of this section shall be subject to forfeiture to the United States in the same manner and to the same extent as is provided in section 229C  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+        The property of any person who violates subsection (d) shall be subject to forfeiture to the United States in the same manner and to the same extent as is provided in section 229C  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should be section “229B”. </sup></sup>  of title 18.

     (f) __International inspectors__